The Facts About Cap and Trade in Oregon

 Cap and trade is not a system designed to reduce greenhouse gas emissions.
 It’s a system designed to raise money for the government, and unelected bureaucrats will be allowed to raise the tax on greenhouse gases without a vote of the legislature.

 - Cap and trade gives unelected bureaucrats the authority to raise the cost of carbon on small businesses and consumers without a vote of the legislature.
+The bill considered by Oregon lawmakers last year would raise as much as $700 million per year.
 This money can then be spent by Salem politicians on whatever they want.

 - Cap and trade has not worked in California.
 According to the California Air Resources Board, only a small fraction of California’s overall reduction in greenhouse gas emissions can be attributed to their cap and trade system.
 The vast majority of emissions reductions in California have come from reduced economic activity due to the Great Recession, an abundance of hydropower in 2016 that reduced carbon-emitting electricity generation, and a new law that increased the amount of renewable energy California utilities are required to deliver to customers.